Corn Mycotoxin FAQs

 5. When should I test for mycotoxins?

-If you have a field that has any ear rot problem, test the grain for mycotoxins.
-Testing for aflatoxin is recommended for corn that is severely drought stressed (Figure 4).
+If the field has any kernel or ear rot problems (more than 10% of the ears in the field are moldy), test the grain for mycotoxins.
+Additionally, feed refusal in swine should trigger testing of the feed.
+Testing for aflatoxin is recommended for corn that is severely drought-stressed (Fig. 3).

-More information about grain sampling and mycotoxin testing is available in Corn Disease Management: Grain and Silage Sampling and Mycotoxin Testing (CPN-2003).
+More information about grain sampling and mycotoxin testing is available in Corn Grain and Silage Sampling and Mycotoxin Testing (CPN-2003).

-Figure 4.
-This corn is drought stressed, which can make it more prone to infection by the fungus that causes Aspergillus ear rot.
+Figure 3.
+Drought stressed corn is more prone to infection by the fungus that causes Aspergillus ear rot.

 6. How do I scout for potential problems?